 Like our definition of "Minecraft-focused content", we consider gaming-focused content to be content which has a primary focus on video games in general for a significant portion of a piece of content, such that the overall piece of content would be substantially different if the video gaming-related elements of it were removed.
 For example, this would include content such as gameplay videos, video gaming-themed animations, or gaming-focused news or documentary content.

 This would not include content that may use gaming as purely background content for another, unrelated topic, where this gaming content has little or no relevance to the overall content and would have little to no impact on the overall content if it were to simply be ignored by viewers or removed entirely.
-For example, gaming-focused content would not include videos talking primarily about non-gaming-related topics, but using gaming footage purely in the background simply as something to look at.
+For example, gaming-focused content would not normally include videos talking primarily about non-gaming-related topics, but using gaming footage purely in the background simply as something to look at - especially where this may simply be largely ignored by viewers, or may even become a distraction from the contents primary topic.

 What is considered reasonable quality content?